 We are continuing with our reduced-chocolate (not chocolate-free!)
 Easter preparations.
 Our family has our own little tradition of giving non-chocolate gifts at Easter for a number of years now, and I'm always interested in new ways to celebrate and give without over indulging in sweets.
 I found some gorgeous inspiration on Pinterest for bath treats… Continue reading Easter gift DIY: cocoa bath salts with milk bath

 I've searched the web for Easter activities from some of Australia's best parenting bloggers.
 Enjoy!
 Homemade Easter eggs with Coconut Caramel Filling from Little Peeps Eats.
 Gorgeous bunny bags for gifts, via Mumlyfe.
 Delicious apple and cinnamon hot cross buns over at Kidgredients.
 Gorgeous Easter bonnet inspo plus nineteen other activities from around the web… Continue reading Easter Craft round-up!

+(Scroll to the bottom to preview Circus Rio in video!)
 Brisbane is ablaze with the vibrance and rhythm of Brazil, as Circus Rio travels Queensland's south-east.
 The first-of-it's kind circus to hit Aussie shores combines Latin beats, Samba dance, ballet, aerial performance, Capoeira combat and FMX bikes.
-It's an action-filled event which will thrill and excite your whole family.
-Circus Rio is Australia's largest travelling… Continue reading Outing Review: Circus Rio
+It's an action-filled event which will thrill and… Continue reading Outing Review: Circus Rio

 How to create an effective capsule wardrobe for your daughter.
 Use eight pieces of clothing to make a week's worth of outfits.